Problems foreigners face to buy a French property3008

 Of course, you may not encounter all these problems when looking for your property in France.
 At least, we hope that you don’t!
 And, of course, you can always manage to overcome these problems on your own.
 Nevertheless, a collaboration with a French property finder like us would give you peace of mind.
 You will benefit from an access to the whole of the up-to-date French property market on offer matching your project.
 And, more important, you would limit the loss of time and money during the search process.

 We will now turn our attention to the problems foreigners face once they have found their ideal property.
-They must now buy it by following the French property buying process.
+They must now buy it by following the legal process.

 Problems with the French property buying process